 This setup captures sound in four directions.
 We recorded enough information to re-create a 3D aural panorama of spatial sound, which we could later synchronize to the 360-degree video.

 One challenge of the camera-array audio is that you're at the mercy of off-camera sounds, such as sirens, airplanes, or high winds.
-To make sure that we had all the sound elements that we needed, we also used stereo and mono mobile recorders to capture asynchronous, ambient sound at specific points of interest in each location.
+To make sure we had all the sound elements we needed, we used stereo and mono mobile recorders to capture asynchronous, ambient sound at specific points of interest in each location.
 These recordings give the sound designer clean content to add interest and improve directionality in post-production.

 Every capture day generates many files.
 So it was important to develop a system to track which files correspond to a particular location or camera shot.
 Our recording unit was set up to automatically name files by date and "take" number.
 We backed up files to external drives at the end of each day.
 We also found it important to verbally slate the beginning of the audio recordings.
 This precaution allows easy contextual identification of the content in case file-name problems occur.
 It was also important to visually slate the camera rig capture, because the video and audio were recorded as separate media and had to be synchronized during post-production.

-Edit the audio
+Editing the audio

-Back at the studio after the capture trip, the first step in assembling a directional and immersive aural experience is to review all the audio that was captured for a location.
+Back at the studio after the capture trip, the first step in assembling a directional and immersive aural experience is to review all the captured audio for a location.
 We pick the best takes and identify highlights that can be applied during integration.
 The audio is then edited and cleaned up.
 For example, a car horn blast that lasts a second or so and repeats a few times might be replaced with quieter ambient audio from the same capture session.

-Assemble the scene
+Assembling the scene

 The first step to building a 3D ambient scene is to create a bed of general background ambient looping sounds that will support other features and interactive sound elements in a scene.
 We take a holistic approach to implementation as determined by the design criteria for any particular scene.
 Some scenes might index toward using the synchronized camera capture.
 More "cinematic" moments might require a curated approach that relies on discretely placed sounds, interactive elements, and music.

-In a different approach, we sometimes play looping stereo ambience in conjunction with spatial sound emitters that are placed around the scene.
+In a different approach, we sometimes play looping stereo ambience with spatial sound emitters that are placed around the scene.
 These emitters play one-off sounds of randomized volume, pitch, and trigger frequency.
 This technique creates ambience that has an enhanced sense of directionality.
 In Aguas Alienates, for example, you can hear how each quadrant of the panorama has specific emitters that highlight specific areas of the geography but work together to create an overall immersive ambience.